 A statue of Jesus with his arms outstretched stands on top of a Baroque-style gate, and on each side of Christ, two columns with angelic figures are poised as guards.
 In addition, sculpted heads of two cherubs and a skull representing death marks the entrance of the cemetery.

 After entering the gate, visitors are by the mortuary chapel or “Campo Santo,” decorated with stone carvings of floral and leaf patterns.
 Inside is a small yet beautifully made sculpture replica of “La Pieta.”

 How to Get to San Joaquin

-The San Jaoquin Cemetery is located along the main highway in San Jaoquin Town.
-To go there, you can ride a San Joaquin Jeepney parked in front of Iloilo Supermart Molo Branch or in the Terminal Market (locally called “Super”) near Robinsons Place.
-Just tell the driver to drop your off in San Joaquin’s “Patyo” / Cemetery.
+The San Jaoquin Cemetery is located along the main highway in San Joaquin, which is approximately 45 minutes away from Iloilo City by land.
+To go there by jeepney, ride a San Joaquin Jeepney from Molo or at the Terminal Market (locally called “Super”) near Robinsons Place Mall.
+Tell the driver to that you will be dropping off at San Joaquin’s “patyo” or cemetery.

 For more information visit the Iloilo Transportation Guide.